pombreda/pgreloaded/doc/modules/videosprite.rst

       The rectangular area occupied by the :class:`Sprite`.

-.. class:: SpriteRenderer(window : Window)
+.. class:: SpriteRenderer(window : object)

    A rendering system for :class:`Sprite` components.
-The :class:`SpriteRenderer` class uses a :class:`Window` as drawing device to display :class:`Sprite` surfaces.
+The :class:`SpriteRenderer` class uses a :class:`pygame2.sdl.video.SDL_Window` as drawing device to display :class:`Sprite` surfaces.
 It uses the internal SDL surface of the *window* as drawing context, so that GL operations, such as texture handling or the usage of SDL renderers is not possible.

+   *window* can be either a :class:`pygame2.video.window.Window` or :class:`pygame2.sdl.video.SDL_Window` instance.

    .. attribute:: window

-      The :class:`Window` that is used as drawing device.
+      The :class:`pygame2.sdl.video.SDL_Window` that is used as drawing device.

    .. attribute:: surface

-      The :class:`pygame2.sdl.surface.SDL_Surface` that acts as drawing context for the :class:`Window`.
+      The :class:`pygame2.sdl.surface.SDL_Surface` that acts as drawing context for :attr:`window`.

    .. attribute:: sortfunc